RagnarB83/ash-documentation/docs/module_highlevel_workflows.rst

 will automatically run multiple ICE-CI calculations with ORCA (at user-selected thresholds) to estimate the Full-CI limit for a given basis set and will then run simpler wavefunction methods with the same basis set for comparison using ORCA.
-This allows one to see how close e.g. CCSD(T) is to Full-CI for a given energy or relative energy at a specific basis set.
+This allows one to see how close e.g. CCSD(T) or CASPT2 is to Full-CI for a given energy or relative energy at a specific basis set.

 .. code-block:: python